Peloton is rolling out a $3,200 rowing machine — three times the cost of other leading rowers

 Peloton on Tuesday said it is adding a new exercise product to its lineup: a rowing machine that starts at $3,195.
 Consumers who also want to access its range of fitness classes will have to shell out another $528 annually.

 The struggling fitness company is touting the machine, called Peloton Row, for its "full-body cardio and strength" workouts.
 But fitness fans are decrying the machine's cost, noting that buyers will also need a full bank account.
-The Peloton rower sells for more than three times the cost of competitor Concept 2, which is considered the gold standard of rowers and has a price tag of $990.
+The Peloton rower sells for more than three times the cost of competitor Concept 2, which is considered the gold standard of rowers and has a price tag of $990 for its entry-level model.

+Other fitness equipment makers also charge much less for their rowers.
+NordicTrack's top of the line model goes for roughly $1,800, and machines from rivals such as Aviron and Ergatta top out at around $2,500, while WaterRower's "natural rower" unit starts at under $1,000.

 There's a lot on the line for Peloton, a one-time pandemic darling that lost its footing as Americans ventured back into gyms and lost their taste for pricey home exercise equipment.
 So far this year, Peloton has had two rounds of layoffs and a management shakeup, while its stock has plunged 75%.